Can I extend my domain name expiration date to improve my search engine ranking or protect my domain name?

 How do I extend the renewal?

 We can extend the registration date of a hosted domain name so that the expiration date is up to (but not more than) ten years in the future (which in most cases means adding eight or nine years to it).

 When we do this, we immediately pay the central domain name registry a nonrefundable fee for the additional years.
 That means we have to pass that fee on to you.

 The extra domain name fee will be in addition to your normal hosting fee.
-In other words, doing this costs you more in the long run, because you won't be getting our normal "free domain name renewal with a hosting plan" in those future years.
+In other words, doing this costs you more in the long run, because you won't be getting our normal "free or discounted domain name renewal with a hosting plan" in those future years.
 It also means it's one of the few fees we can't refund under our money-back guarantee, even if you change your mind or you're dissatisfied with the results.

 If you want to do this, please see our domain name price list for the applicable fees, then contact us and ask us to extend your registration.
 Keep in mind that you'll need to do this on an ongoing basis if you want to keep the expiration date far in the future.